Loblaw ends No Name price freeze, vows 'flat' pricing 'wherever possible'

 The Canadian retailer noted Monday, food inflation has continued to increase, costing the company more to stock shelves.

-he country's inflation rated slowed again in December 2022 to 6.3 per cent.
+The country's inflation rate slowed again in December 2022 to 6.3 per cent.
 However, Statistics Canada said grocery prices were up 11 per cent for the month compared to the year before.
 This was down a tick from November's 11.4 per cent.

 Canada's grocery chains have been under fire for making steady profits amid high inflation.
 Third-quarter profits at Loblaw Companies Ltd rose nearly 30 per cent compared to a year ago.
 Quebec grocery giant Metro Inc. reported a first-quarter profit of about 11 per cent.